2026-05-27 04:49:49 | EST

-April Jobs Report Preview - reflects broader US market developments, trading activity, and sentiment trends.
+April Jobs Report Preview - economic indicators, GDP growth, and employment data.
 The April nonfarm payrolls report, due Friday, is expected to show a continued moderation in hiring, with the labor market cooling yet remaining broadly stable.
 Economists anticipate job gains of around 240,000 and a steady unemployment rate of 3.8%.
 The data could offer fresh clues on the Federal Reserve’s policy path.

 Live News